Michael Taccetta

-Michael Salvatore Taccetta (born September 16, 1947), also known as "Mad Dog," is a high-ranking member of the Lucchese crime family, who controlled the family's New Jersey faction in the 1980s.
+Michael Salvatore Taccetta (born September 16, 1947), also known as "Mad Dog," is an American mobster and high-ranking member of the Lucchese crime family, who controlled the family's New Jersey faction in the 1980s.

 Personal life

 Taccetta, also known as "Mike T," was born in the Vailsburg neighborhood of Newark, New Jersey on September 16, 1947.
 This was the same neighborhood as the Gambino crime family's capo Joseph Paterno, for whom Taccetta reportedly worked in his early teens.
 Taccetta is the son of Angelo Taccetta, a self-employed building materials supplier, who law enforcement agencies reputed was a "made man" in the Lucchese crime family.
 Taccetta stands at 5'7" and weighs close to 225 pounds with black hair and brown eyes.

 Michael was first arrested for assault at the age of twelve and was sent to Boys Town, a Catholic youth facility.
 He lived in Florham Park, New Jersey before his incarceration.
 He told people that he was self-employed.
 Taccetta graduated from Saint Benedict's Preparatory School in Newark at nineteen years old and attended one semester at Johnson & Wales University School of Business in Providence, Rhode Island.
 Taccetta returned to New Jersey and enrolled in Essex County College School of Business for a Bachelor of Arts in Business Management, receiving grades of C and D. He later worked as a laborer with his father and younger brother at the family construction supply firm.
 Taccetta married his long-time girlfriend, Carol Ann Nozdrovicky, whom he had met at Newark Preparatory in his early twenties.
 They have 4 children, including Carlo Taccetta, who allegedly is a made member of the Lucchese crime family.
 The couple lived with Carol's parents in South Orange, New Jersey before moving into a three-family house.